fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 When done, click on the `Add sample` button.
 The added sample will be included in a table of samples.
 You can edit/delete/copy existing samples from the table using the buttons in the last column.

-If all the samples in your dataset have the same characteristics, you can copy information from one sample to another by clicking on the "Copy" image icon in the last column and providing the subject and sample ids for the new sample.
+If all the samples in your dataset have the same characteristics, you can copy information from one sample to another by clicking on the `Copy` image icon in the last column and providing the subject and sample ids for the new sample.

 When all the subjects are added, click on the `Generate` button to create the samples.xlsx file on your computer.
 You will be asked to include this file when organizing your dataset in the later steps.

-The expected structure of this file, generated automatically by SODA, is explained in our corresponding How to page if you would like to learn about it.
+The expected structure of this file, generated automatically by SODA, is explained in our corresponding [How to](../how-to/how-to-structure-the-samples-metadata-file.md) page if you would like to learn about it.

 ## Organize dataset according to the SPARC Dataset Structure